 Essentially, just keep the pre-existing pricing plans for your current customers and apply the new plans for customers.

 Loyalty programs can be very powerful.
 They increase all three factors: the average purchase value, the average purchase frequency and the average customer lifespan.

-Because of Loss Aversion, people don’t want to lose out on the loyalty point that they’ve gathered.
+Because of Loss Aversion, people don’t want to lose out on the loyalty points that they’ve gathered.
 So, they keep making purchases.

-But if you want to make your loyalty programs even more effective, you need to make it easier for customers to earn and access their loyalty points.
+But if you want to make your loyalty programs even more effective, you need to make it easier for loyal customers to earn and access their points.